Ricoh and Digicom transform print operations for a leading Irish business consultancy.

 By reducing its print devices by over 75 percent and making its print operation more efficient and less wasteful, Mazars estimates that the Ricoh MPS will help it save between 20-25 percent on its print costs.

 One of the key benefits of the Digicom MPS is much greater insight and control over how print resources are used at Mazars.
 The Digicom solution gives Mazars a much more detailed and granular picture of how print is being used across the organisation.
-On a monthly basis McCarron can see which individuals or departments are the biggest users of print resources.
-With this kind of information the company can start to apply new processes, such as more accurate departmental charging.
+On a monthly basis, McCarron can see which individuals or departments are the biggest users of print resources.
+With this kind of information, the company can start to apply new processes, such as more accurate departmental charging.

 McCarron says, “The Digicom MPS is enabling us to stop the situation of people printing something, realising they didn’t need it and leaving it in the print tray.
 This meant we were using a phenomenal amount of toner, which we have also been able to reduce.”
 McCarron says that since installing the Digicom MPS it has already started to help the company reduce waste paper which the Mazars estimates to be 15 percent.

-The solution’s management application has helped Mazars put in place a number of policies which help to make printing more efficient and less wasteful.
+The solution’s management application has helped Mazars put in place a number of policies that help to make printing more efficient and less wasteful.
 This includes being able to set all devices to print duplex and mono as default centrally.
 “Before, trying to apply these kinds of policies across 49 personal printers was very difficult,” says McCarron.
 In the past, anybody could order toner, resulting in little control over stock or cost.
-Not only does Digicom’s remote monitoring ensure toner is only supplied when it is needed, it also means that devices are not out of use waiting for a new toner to arrive.
-Overall, the Ricoh MFPs achieve an operational up time rate of 98 percent.
+Not only does Digicom’s remote monitoring ensure toner is only supplied when it is needed, but it also means that devices are not out of use waiting for a new toner to arrive.
+Overall, the Ricoh MFPs achieve an operational uptime rate of 98 percent.

 The Digicom MPS supports the company’s new working environment, with Ricoh MFPs in central locations across five floors in the Dublin office, so that employees are never far from a print device.
-The Ricoh MFPs fit in well with the new open plan office environment because of the Follow Me print capability, where individuals use swipe cards to release print jobs, which allows them to use any device irrespective of its location.
+The Ricoh MFPs fit in well with the new open-plan office environment because of the Follow Me print capability, where individuals use swipe cards to release print jobs, which allows them to use any device irrespective of its location.
 The Ricoh MFPs are also quiet and have an aesthetic design.
 Having one type of device across the organisation means that staff can use any machine knowing that they all work in exactly the same way.